JamieMagee/ChaineFMProject/README.md

 Features
 --------
  - Play Chaine FM using built in media player
- - Contact the studio by SMS or email from the app
+ - Contact the studio by SMS, email, Twitter or Facebook from the app
  - Links to the website

 To Do